-How Troops killed Ossy, notorious militant leader, others in shootout - Nigeria Today
+How Troops killeds ‘Ossy Ibori’, notorious militant leader, others in shootout - Nigeria Today

-How Troops killed Ossy, notorious militant leader, others in shootout
+How Troops killeds ‘Ossy Ibori’, notorious militant leader, others in shootout

 By Samuel Oyadongha & Dayo Johnson